 Early Notables of the Heffron family (pre 1700)

-More information is included under the topic Early Heffron Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early Heffron Notables in all our PDF Extended History products and printed products wherever possible.

 Heffron migration to Canada +

 North America accepted thousands of Irish immigrants during the 19th century as their homeland suffered under foreign imperialistic rule.
 Although settlers from the early portion of the century came to North America by choice in search of land, by far the largest influx of Irish immigrants came to North America during the Great Potato Famine of the late 1840s.
 Many of these Irish families left the country destitute and in some cases suffering from disease.
 However, those who survived the long ocean voyage were especially vital to the development of industry in the United States and what would become known as Canada.
 Research of immigration and passenger lists has shown many early immigrants bearing the name Heffron:

 Heffron Settlers in Canada in the 19th Century

 - Mrs. Mary Heffron, aged 27 who immigrated to Canada, arriving at the Grosse Isle Quarantine Station in Quebec aboard the ship "Rose" departing from the port of Liverpool, England but died on Grosse Isle In July 1847

 Contemporary Notables of the name Heffron (post 1700) +